BOA401X3 : Fermentation Technology

 Contents

-Teaching and Learning Methods / Activities Lectures, practical sessions, tutorial discussion, small group discussions, field-based studies, online based teaching
+Teaching and Learning Methods / Activities Lectures, practical sessions, tutorial discussion, small group discussions, field-based studies, e – Learning and online based teaching.

 Recommended References